We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-jeffez +0 points · about 5 years ago
+jeffez +0 points · over 5 years ago

 Maybe try putting the mask on without the hose during non-sleep hours and reading, TV, phone, etc. to get used to "the thing" on your face.
 It would be normal being extra aware of a mask when first starting therapy and having it disrupt your sleep.
 Good luck.